Usama1190/modern-python/piaic/py1_hello_string/README.md

 This is base environment where all packages, and something like this installed

-Type python -version (for checking version of python)
+Type python --version or Python --version or py --version (for checking version of python)

 (base) C:/Users>python --version
 Python 3.12.7